Creativity-Portal.com - Explore and express your creativity!featured in Juicy Pens, Thirsty Paper by SARK available at Amazon.com

-In addition, the following resources will inspire you to learn how to paint animals and other objects on rocks, and how to create your own stone sculptures using ordinary rocks, a little bit of imagination, and lots of creativity!
+The following resources will inspire you to learn how to paint animals and other objects on rocks, and how to create your own stone sculptures and Bonnie Neubauer's JoyRox using ordinary rocks, a little bit of imagination, and lots of creativity!

 Pietrevive is a site fully devoted to rock painting.
 It features galleries showing a wide variety of animals painted on stones.
 The site provides information on rock painting supplies and techniques and offers painting lessons as both free downloadable PDF files and fee-based advanced tutorials.